Ching Dynasty Era and Islam in China :

 were formed at Harbors and in important trading cities.
 The especially important role of the Maritime Routes lead to a concentration in Cities in the South of China, in Coastal Area's and near the economically vital Grand Canal.

 close-knit community of the Hui Muslim Ethnic Minority, have been been included in the UNESCO listing as a World Cultural Heritage Site of Islamic Culture.
-Treasures of the Mosque include Caligraphy works by Mi Si dating from the Song Dynasty and a Hall of Stele Tablets with Steles dating from the Ming and Ching Dynasties with inscriptions in the Chinese, Arabic and Persian Languages and more.
+Treasures of the Mosque include Caligraphy works by Mi Si dating from the Song Dynasty and a Hall of Stele Tablets with Steles dating from the Ming and Qing Dynasties with inscriptions in the Chinese, Arabic and Persian Languages and more.

 During the Ming Dynasty Islam in China saw a Golden Age due to a large tolerancy for Minorities and the Islamic Faith by Han Officials and Empire.
 In the Ming Period China's Muslims fully integrated into Han society by adopting their Chinese Names and main Han customs and Cultural Aspects while retaining their Islamic mode of dress and dietary restrictions.